JetBrains-Research/pubtrends/nature_reviews/README.md

 1. **(DONE)** Grouped references file should be valid JSONs.
 2. Some grouped references files (29147025, 29213134, 26675821, 27919677, 28853444, 31836872, 31937935, 32042144 and 1 more) contain nulls, references should be validated.
 3. Paragraph structure (hierarchy) should be validated somehow (maybe via Nature's website?).
+4. Fix inconsistent use of tabs and spaces.

 ### Description